 Disney World Hotels and Resorts

 Reflections: A Disney Lakeside Lodge — 2022 — Disney's 16th Disney Vacation Club property is in the works at the former site of River Country water park.
 Slated to open in 2022, the nature-themed, deluxe hotel will be located between Disney’s Wilderness Lodge and Disney’s Fort Wilderness Resort & Campground.

-Star Wars-inspired immersive resort — date TBD — Debuting as part of the new Disney 360 vacation concept, this is being billed as a living adventure that allows guests to immerse themselves in an entirely new form of Disney storytelling.
-From the second you arrive, you will become a part of a Star Wars story!
+Star Wars: Galactic Starcruiser — date TBD — Debuting as part of the new Disney 360 vacation concept, this hotel is being billed as a living adventure that allows guests to immerse themselves in an entirely new form of Disney storytelling.
+Guests will check in for a two-night adventure aboard a starship, the Halcyon.
 You’ll become a citizen of the galaxy and experience all that entails, including dressing up in the proper attire.
-Once you leave Earth, you will discover a starship alive with characters, stories, and adventures that unfold all around you.
-It is 100% immersive, and the story will touch every single minute of your day, and it will culminate in a unique journey for every person who visits.
+Once you leave Earth, you will discover a starship alive with characters, stories and adventures that unfold all around you.
+It is 100% immersive, and the story will touch every single minute of your day.
+It will culminate in a unique journey for every person who visits.
 This new resort will be located near Hollywood Studios, so there will be easy access to Galaxy's Edge!

-New Cirque de Soleil Show — date TBD — With the closure of the current show at Disney Springs on New Year's Eve 2017, Disney has announced Cirque du Soleil will develop a new original show that will pay homage to Disney's history of animation.
+New Cirque de Soleil show — Apr.
+17, 2020 premiere — With the closure of the most recent show at Disney Springs on New Year's Eve 2017, Disney has announced Cirque du Soleil will develop a new original show that will pay homage to Disney's history of animation.
 It will feature Disney characters!